 5. Help Kids Develop Practical Acceptance

-Dr. Christine Carter, author of “The New Adolescence: Raising Happy and Successful Teens in an Age of Anxiety and Distraction,” says that kids really suffer when they resist what is actually happening.
-Oftentimes, it’s the adults in their lives that are trying to protect them so they ignore what is happening or pass it off as nothing.
+Dr. Christine Carter, author of The New Adolescence: Raising Happy and Successful Teens in an Age of Anxiety and Distraction, emphasizes that kids often struggle the most when they resist what is happening.
+Adults, with the best intentions, sometimes contribute to this by trying to shield kids from reality or minimizing uncomfortable situations.

 For You!
 To help you get out how you are feeling that can also lead to talking points with your kids, I created an Emergency Emotions Toolkit.
 Sign up for The Raising Kids With Purpose Newsletter and get it for free!